Florida Sports Betting Laws

 Is Online Sports Betting Legal In Florida?

 Online sports betting is legal within the state of Florida, given that there are no laws on the books that disallow it.
-Federal laws like PASPA and the UIGEA do come into play, however the use of offshore sports betting sites will help you avoid any trouble with those prohibitions.
-All of the legal Florida sports betting sites that we suggest using are licensed and regulated in countries like Antigua and the United Kingdom.
+Although there is no indication that the state laws will change anytime soon, online offshore sportsbooks are a legal way to bet on sports in the state.
+All of the legal Florida sports betting sites that we suggest using are licensed and regulated in their respective countries.
 Though based offshore, the sites have been accepting Floridians and players from all over the US for decades.
-Sites like Bovada, BetOnline, and 5Dimes are just a few of the online sportsbooks that offer safe and legal online sports betting to Florida residents.
+Sites like Bovada, BetOnline, and SportsBetting are just a few of the online sportsbooks that offer safe and legal online sports betting to Florida residents.

 Mobile Sports Betting Apps for Florida Bettors

-Since sports betting in the US is technically illegal under PASPA, you won’t find any local sports betting apps.
-However, all of the major online sportsbooks offer mobile platforms to accompany their desktop experiences.
+Because there are no state-licensed sportsbooks in Florida, you will not find any sports betting apps you can use in the app store.
+But there are ways to bet your favorite teams using your mobile device.
+All of the major online sportsbooks we recommend offer mobile platforms to accompany their desktop experiences.
 You will still be able to bet on the Jacksonville Jaguars, Orlando Magic, and other popular teams from the mobile sports betting site.
 The same wager types will be available from your mobile, including moneyline, point spread, total, and parlay bets.
-As always, our top picks are Bovada, BetOnline, and 5Dimes, all of which offer mobile apps.
 With all the same betting options you’d expect to find on their full sites, these online sportsbooks truly place unlimited legal sports betting at your fingertips.

 What Is the Legal Age to Gamble In Florida?